libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 # MARCFRAME

 > The purpose of this document is for developers and others who need to understand the mechanisms of MARCFRAME, the configuration file which handles conversion of MARC21 to JSON-LD and the roundtrip JSON-LD to MARC21.
+It has no aspirations of being a complete reference document but rather a guide to different functions available.
 The context is the Libris implementation of MARC21.

 ## Structure